jankaglenn/sqlalchemy-challenge/README.md

 Join the station and measurement tables for some of the queries.

 Use the Flask jsonify function to convert your API data to a valid JSON response object.

+Thank you David Chao and Saad Khan for tutoring